maxschwartziv/WordConnotationAnalyzer/README.txt

 Any uploaded text is run through this Word Connotation Lexicon. word by word.
 Each word is assigned positive(1), negitive(-1), or neutral(0) value.
 The generated graph is an average of these values.
+Run npm install
+Run index.js

+First ever node project, go easy.